Eccleria/ewibot/doc/twitter.md

 ```

 Now, for each tweet the bot will create a `timeout` with a random waiting time between 1 and 3
 minutes.
 After the `timeout`, the bot will send the tweet link in the desired channel.
-And lastly,
-it answers to the command and update `client.isSending`.

 ```javascript
 missingTweets.reduce((acc, cur, idx) => {